The Ten – Trusting Your Community

 Stealing does more than reduce the victims ability to give.
-It reduces his or her will to give as well.
+It reduces his or her will to give.
 When something is taken from us, we naturally become more possessive of what is left.
 The more possessive we become, the less generous we are.
-The less generous we are, the poorer the church becomes.
-It is rare that you find a victim of theft as eager to give as someone who has never known that fear.
-And there are no real Robin Hood’s, folks who steal and have a heart to give.
-The eighth commandment seeks to protect and affirm the value of generosity.
+The less generous we are, the poorer the church and community becomes.
+It is rare to find someone who is a victim of theft as eager to give as someone who has never known that fear.
+The eighth commandment protects and affirms the value of generosity.

 This is the truth in my own life.
-When Trista and I were first married we decided that we would use our a portion of our Tax Refund to buy something for the church that we believed the church needed outside from the regular budget.
+When Trista and I were first married we decided that we would use our Tax Refund every year to buy something for the church that we believed the church needed outside from the regular budget.
 We were pretty cheerful about that for the first 9 years of our marriage.
 Then we were robbed in Atlanta and that next year was a hard year.
-We wanted to give to the church but we struggled over giving something that would only be stolen or destroyed.
+While we wanted to give to the church, the truth is that we struggled over giving something that would only be stolen or destroyed.
 We had allowed our circumstances to tarnish the joy of giving.

-One final community principle; the inability of possessions to make us happy.
+One final community principle; The 8th commandment teaches that possessions will never make us happy.

 It’s a slow process so we don't notice it.
 But when we live that way, our community begins to break down.
 Eventually we begin to see people not as valued creatures made in the image of God, but as something to exploit.
-Possessions become more important to us than our relationships.
+Possessions become more important to us than people made in God’s image.

 We see people who have more than we do and we envy them.
-Envy turns to jealousy and our jealousy has the potential to turn to violence.
+Envy turns to jealousy which has the potential to turn to violence.
 Life together becomes a dangerous, sometimes deadly game, where the one with the most is perceived to be the winner.
-Ultimately, though we all lose.
+But the truth is that we all lose.

 But losing touch with each other is not the greatest loss.
 When we violate the eighth commandment, whether by outright theft, or by other more socially acceptable forms of dishonesty, we are also violating the first commandment to have no other gods before the one, true God.
 Something has become more important to us than God.
-Remember that every command hangs from the first one of putting God first.
+That’s true because every command hangs from the first one of putting God first.

 When we left Atlanta we still didn’t know who took my stuff, it never showed up in a pawn shop, the police dusted for fingerprints but they didn’t give them any clues.
 From the perspective of time, I don't really care to know.
-With the exception of the Laptop, Trista and I were able to replace everything else.
+Eventually, Trista and I were able to replace everything else that was taken from my office.
 You can replace stolen possessions.

 But when God wanted to replace a stolen relationship, it cost Him dearly.
-That’s what's at stake here.
-Not stuff but souls.
-The next time you or I are faced with an opportunity to practice community building honesty or community destroying dishonesty, we need to remember what price our God had to pay for us to have community in the first place.
+That’s why we gather at the tables this morning.
+When we sit around the table and take the emblems we are not focused on each others stuff, we are focused on each others souls.
+We gather at the table as an opportunity to practice community building honesty.
+As we look at the emblems and then at one another we are reminded of the overwhelming price God had to pay for us to have community in the first place.
 The same price He paid for your soul.